khulnasoft-lab/design.khulnasoft.com/contents/patterns/filtering.md

 ## Placement guidelines

-In data complexity levels where the filter component isn’t used (1-4), the search should be placed on the left, followed by dropdowns for filters, and the dropdown for sorting should be inline but right-aligned.
-The recommended number of filter dropdowns is 3-5, when more are required consider using the filter component or the [filter builder](#filter-builder).
+In situations where the filter component isn’t used (levels 1-4), search is placed on the left, followed by dropdowns for filters.
+The dropdown for sorting should be inline but right-aligned.
+The recommended number of filter dropdowns is 3-5.
+When more are required, consider using the filter component or the [filter builder](#filter-builder).

 <todo>Add guidelines for choosing between the filter component and the filter builder pattern.</todo>